Dr Tayyaba Jiwani

 I am a Postdoctoral Research Associate on the ERC-funded HUGERA Project (Human Genomics Without Racism), based at the Egenis Centre for the Study of Life Sciences.
 My research is in science and technology studies (STS), where I examine how genomics studies on human health and disease navigate the complexities of race in science and society.

-Previously, I have studied the interaction of genomics with nationalism and nation-building projects, with a focus on South Asia.
+My work has also examined the interaction of genomics with nationalism and nation-building projects, with a focus on South Asia.
 My research broadly engages with postcolonial and feminist approaches to STS and studies on the political economy of science.
+I have published in leading STS and genetics journals, including New Genetics & Society, Frontiers in Genetics, and Development.
+I have also written for wider popular and policy audiences, in outlets like Science for the People and ISSUES in Science & Technology.